 Hot tip: It's best to contact your original provider AFTER the transfer has been completed to make sure they cancel your account, just in case they don't stop your service and continue to send bills.

-The best option is to schedule the transfer to happen one week prior to the end of the 30 day notice period.
-By doing so, you minimise the chance of downtime resulting from the 5 day cancellation period.
+The best option is to schedule the transfer to happen one week before the end of the 30-day notice period.
+Doing so minimises the chance of downtime resulting from the 5-day cancellation period.

 Do I need a new router?

-Store-bought routers should work with most NBN providers and will need to be re-configured to your new provider’s network with the settings they supply once your transfer is complete.
+Store-bought routers should work with most NBN providers and must be re-configured to your new provider's network with the settings they supply once your transfer is complete.

 Not sure which router to pick or unsure if yours is compatible?
 Our friendly, local team are always willing to lend a helping hand and find the best router for your needs or check compatibility.

-Do I need to be home for provider change over?
+Do I need to be home for the provider changeover?